-Applicants who have received their General Education Development (GED) diploma may apply for admission to UH West Oʻahu.
-GED applicants should submit an application and have their transcripts and test results sent directly to UH West Oʻahu for review.
+Applicants who have received their General Education Development (GED) diploma may apply for admission to UH West O'ahu.
+GED applicants should submit an application and have their transcripts and test results sent directly to UH West O'ahu for review.
 In addition, applicants should submit a letter of recommendation from their employer or counselor and a one-page personal essay to facilitate the evaluation of their application.
 SAT or ACT test scores are strongly encouraged.
+Please note that the Competency Based Community School Diploma Program does not qualify for admission.